mnmlstc/core/docs/usage.rst

 MNMLSTC Core follows the `Semantic Versioning`_ specification.
-When a feature is deprecated, it will be marked with an attribute (e.g., :cxx:`[[gnu::deprecated]]``).
+When a feature is deprecated, it will be marked with an attribute (e.g., :cxx:`[[gnu::deprecated]]`).
 Because this type of attribute was not added until C++14, it will unfortunately be compiler specific.
-Additionally, some compiler versions understand multiple "deprecated" attributes and will error when more than one of these attributes is applied to something.
+Additionally, some compiler versions don't understand multiple "deprecated" attributes and will error when more than one of these attributes is applied to something.
 However, the documentation for a specific feature or component will be marked as deprecated, along with a link to the newer functionality.

 In accordance with `Semantic Versioning`_, new features will be made available in minor version releaes.
 Any API rewrites will be in major releases.
 It should